Duet: In pop music

 Throughout the 20th and 21st centuries, duets have been common in the popular music of their respective eras.
 In addition to a standard vocal duet, some songs have been written to be heard as conversations; for example, "Baby, It's Cold Outside".
 Other songs are performed around a theme; for example, New York City in "Empire State of Mind".
 Occasionally, duets are an improvisation between artists; for example, "Under Pressure" by Queen and David Bowie.
 Bowie and Queen frontman Freddie Mercury reportedly composed the lyrics in a day by improvising together.
-Duets are also common in musical movies and musical theatre; for example, the cinematic version of "Can You Feel the Love Tonight" from the 1994 movie The Lion King, or "Fit as a Fiddle" for the 1952 movie Singin' in the Rain and its corresponding play of the same name.
+Duets are also common in musical movies and musical theatre; "Fit as a Fiddle" for the 1952 movie Singin' in the Rain and its corresponding play of the same name.

-Virtual duet

-In addition to traditional duets performed live or in the studio, a so-called virtual duet can be created by having a singer (or musician) perform over the top of a pre-existing recording.
-Such a duet is a form of overdubbing.
-A virtual duet is sometimes done when the singer (or musician) of the original recording is deceased; for example, a live performance by Paul McCartney on "I’ve Got a Feeling" with an isolated vocal recording of John Lennon from The Beatles' famous rooftop performance, or a recording of Judy Garland being dubbed over by her daughter Lorna Luft on "Have Yourself A Merry Little Christmas".
-It can also be done with an earlier version of oneself (such as Yusuf / Cat Stevens on "Father And Son"); incidentally, Ronan Keating did his own virtual duet with Yusuf on the same song.
-Virtual dubbing may also be done live via video link or be constructed manually from two pre-existing recordings, generally where each singer/musician can have their own isolated audio channel in the form of a stem.
-Theoretically, a duet could be formed from two prerecorded singers or musicians so long as there are isolated audio channels from each artist.